Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

 <a name="state_change"></a>
 ## Tizen .NET application state change methods

 The following example shows the basic usage of the lifecycle events provided by the `NUIApplication` class derived from the `CoreApplication` and `Application`.
 To use the `NUIApplication` class, `Tizen.NUI` namespace have to be included in the project.
 In the following example, two additional namespaces are used: `Tizen.NUI.BaseComponents` for the `TextLabel` component and `Tizen.Sensor` for the accelerometer access.
-The application shows reason of overriding the `OnPause` and `OnResume` methods.
+The application overrides the `OnPause` and `OnResume` methods according to the usage.
 The app suspends `Accelerometer` update callback to save power in the `Paused` state:

 ```csharp
 using Tizen.NUI;